GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/viaproxy/readme.md

 however, the ViaProxy Includes ViaLegacy, ViaVersion, ViaBackwards, ViaRewind, which is required for our system, vialegacy files are excluded.

 # Why is it Plugin
-Due to the removal of Jitpack MVN Repo from ViaProxy, We decided to make this one completely plugin.\
+We decided to make this one completely plugin.\
 do not put it in jar, this will not work.\
 instead, put it in the Plugins folder.\
 With this c0.0.15-1.6.4 players can join your server.